-Salamah College Primary Department is participating in Phase 2 NSW Literacy and Numeracy Action Plan (LNAP), a four-Year project commencing from 2017 to 2020.
+Salamah College Primary Department is participating in Phase 2 NSW Literacy and Numeracy Action Plan (LNAP), a four-Year project commencing from 2017 to 2020 which was extended another year till 2021.
 LNAP is a cross sectoral initiative designed to improve student outcomes through enhancing the capacity of all school leaders and staff.
 The purpose of LNAP is to appoint Instructional Leaders to support K-2 classroom teachers to refine their literacy and numeracy teaching.